Singapore Swimming Pools: 5 'Dirty' Facts About Public Pools!

-Mr Sathananthan Selvadurai, lecturer at Ngee Ann Polytechnic’s School of Life Sciences and Chemical Technology tells Channel NewsAsia, “The main sources of ammonia in swimming pools are brought by swimmers: Urine, body waste and also mucus liquid.”
+Mr Sathananthan Selvadurai, a lecturer at Ngee Ann Polytechnic’s School of Life Sciences and Chemical Technology tells Channel NewsAsia, “The main sources of ammonia in swimming pools are brought by swimmers: urine, body waste and also mucus liquid.”

 “These are the main contaminants, which contribute to the increase in ammonia concentration.”

 He also reveals that it is impossible to expect zero ammonia in swimming pools.